kk1987/T480s-hackintosh/README.md

 ### Limited functionality

 * Boot: random KP/hangs on non-verbose boot
-* Audio: everything works fine, except for no HDMI audio and no auto switching between internal mic and external mic via the combo jack
+* Audio: no HDMI audio (device exists but is muted) and no auto switching between internal mic and external mic via the combo jack (headphone/speaker switching seems to be working)
-* HDMI/DP
-  * Video output works, audio is muted (VoodooHDA limitation)
-  * May see a reduced max resolution
+* Display: noticeable color banding on gradients (the FHD touch panel seems to be 6-bit, as reported in Intel Driver's settings under Windows, but the banding seems to be worse in macOS)
 * HID: No multi-touch/scrolling; both TrackPad and TrackPoint function as PS/2 mouse
-  * Can alternatively use closed-source ELAN driver at https://github.com/linusyang92/macOS-ThinkPad-T480s for multi-touch TrackPad (need to disable TrackPoint in UEFI)
   * [Smart Scroll](http://www.marcmoini.com/sx_en.html) can be used to emulate mid-button TrackPoint scrolling (enable "Vector Scroll" with "Drag Button 3")
+  * Alternatively, multi-touch trackpad can be enabled using patched ELAN driver found at https://github.com/linusyang92/macOS-ThinkPad-T480s (requires disabling TrackPoint in UEFI though)

 ### Not Working / Untested